abhi18av/nf-tower-docs-orgs-and-teams/docs/pipeline-schema/overview.md

 ## Can I use the pipeline schema builder for pipelines outside of nf-core?

 Yes.

-The schema builder is a tool created with nf-core to make the creation and editing of Pipeline schema files easier for developers.
+The schema builder is a tool created by the nf-core community to make the creation and editing of Pipeline schema files easier for developers.
 Thus, it can be used to create any kind of pipeline.

 ## What changes can I make to my schema file with the pipeline schema builder?

-You can add parameters such as identifiers (e.g. `productID`), a product name (e.g. `productName`), a selling cost and tags.
+You can add parameters such as identifiers (e.g. `productId`), a product name (e.g. `productName`), a selling cost and tags.
 Additionally, you can define the properties of the identifiers and add groups.

 For a more in depth guide on schema files, please follow [this](https://json-schema.org/learn/getting-started-step-by-step.html) and [this](https://json-schema.org/specification.html) link.

 If you click on the "**Help**" button in the pipeline schema builder website, you will also be able to get an in-depth explanation of the possible parameters and tips on how to create a schema that fits your needs.